yyyaoyuan/SHDA/README.md

 # Acknowledgements

-We would like to express our deep gratitude to the authors of all SHDA approaches utilized in this paper for open-sourcing their codes, which greatly promotes the development of the SHDA field.
+We would like to express our deep gratitude to the authors of all SHDA approaches utilized in this paper for open-sourcing their codes, which greatly promotes the advancement of the SHDA field.
 In addition, if you have any licensing issues, please feel free to contact yaoyuan(dot)hitsz(at)gmail(dot)com.

 # References